-In addition to the rich, full curriculum in classes, the girls will experience other opportunities for growth through advisory, a critical aspect of our program.
-In small groups, with the guidance of a teacher, girls learn to grapple with issues that are typical during these years of tremendous growth, how to be a good friend, how to resolve conflicts, what to do to organize and enjoy activities in a limited amount of time, how to be a more efficient and effective student, and finally how to be a productive citizen who contributes to the community.
-Assembly programming and community-based learning experiences offer opportunities for the girls to broaden their thinking and discover ways to contribute to the school, local, or global community.
-Our girls leave us eager to use their energy and ideas to make a positive impact on the world.
+Girls reflect on their learning styles and expand their repertoires of study skills starting in Fifth Grade.
+Throughout the Middle School experience, students systematically develop reading, writing, public speaking, and analytical thinking skills through all of their classes.
+In the arts, they learn new modes of expression to share their interpretation of their experiences.
+In Physical Education, they learn to test and strengthen their bodies, building energy and skills to help them enjoy life more fully.
+Girls get practice playing on a team and competing with tip-top sportsmanship.In addition to the rich, full curriculum in classes, the girls grow through Life Skills Advisory, a critical aspect of our program.
+In small groups, with the guidance of a teacher, girls learn to grapple with issues that are typical during these years of tremendous change like how to be a good friend, how to resolve conflicts, what to do to organize and enjoy activities in a limited amount of time, how to be a more efficient and effective student, and how to be a productive citizen who contributes to the community.
+Assembly programming and service learning experiences offer opportunities for the girls to broaden their thinking and discover ways to contribute to the school, local, or global communities.
+Our girls are eager to apply their energy and ideas and to make positive impacts on the world.